EMsoft-org/EMsoft/ReadMe.md

 ![Zenodo DOI Badge](https://zenodo.org/badge/109896059.svg)

 ## Financial Support
-EBSD/ECP/EKP development of this package, including dictionary indexing for EBSD/ECP, ws started with support from an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code from CTEMsoft 2.0 was developed with support from an ONR grant, N00014-12-1-0075.
+EBSD/ECP/EKP development of this package, including dictionary indexing for EBSD/ECP, was started with support from an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code from CTEMsoft 2.0 was developed with support from an ONR grant, N00014-12-1-0075.
 All recent development of TKD and related modalities, including the creation of routines that can generate PoVRay visualization script files, was performed with support from an ONR Vannevar Bush Fellowship, N00014-­16-­1-­2821.

 ## Source
 [This site](http://vbff.materials.cmu.edu/EMsoft) conveniently brings all EMsoft stuff together in one place.
 For nightly builds, please go to [this](http://www.bluequartz.net/binaries/EMsoft/experimental) site and navigate to the most recent date for a compiled version of the entire EMsoft package.